 Beyond the Call: Celebrating Acts of Bravery and Compassion

-Calgary Fire Department recognizes 16 Calgarians in annual ceremony
+Calgary Fire Department recognizes 26 Calgarians in awards ceremony

-Sixteen Calgarians were honoured for their bravery and decisive actions at a recognition event hosted by the Calgary Fire Department today.
+Twenty-six Calgarians were honoured for their bravery and decisive actions at a recognition event hosted by the Calgary Fire Department today.
 Fire Chief Steve Dongworth awarded the courageous recipients with certificates of Appreciation, Recognition and medals of Commendation.
-The recipients were nominated by citizens and members of the Calgary Fire Department for their contribution during incidents in 2019 and 2020.
+The recipients were nominated by citizens and members of the Calgary Fire Department for their contribution during incidents from 2020 to 2022.

-“Making our City safer is something we strive to do at the Calgary Fire Department every day,” says Chief Dongworth.
+“Making our city safer is something we strive to do at the Calgary Fire Department every day,” says Chief Dongworth.
 “It’s our mission to serve the community through excellence in prevention, education, protection and emergency response.
-However, we can’t execute that mission without assistance from members of our community.”
+However, as with all first responders, we can’t always achieve that mission without assistance from members of our community.”

 Among the recipients are the following stories: